 Tong Wang

-Prior to joining Yale, Tong actively pursued research on machine learning solutions for various real-world challenges.
-Her work on crime pattern detection was included in Wikipedia Crime Analysis.
-The ideas from her algorithm was adopted by the New York Police Department’s application Patternizr and has been running live in NYC since 2016.
-Tong also contributed to the development of an interpretable model for the FICO challenge of credit risk assessment in 2018, outperforming black-box machine learning models and earning the FICO Recognition Award.
+Before joining Yale, Tong conducted research on machine learning methods addressing a range of real-world challenges.
+Her work on crime pattern detection has been featured in the Crime Analysis entry on Wikipedia, and key ideas from her algorithm were incorporated into the New York Police Department’s Patternizr system, which has been deployed citywide since 2016.
+She also developed an interpretable model for the 2018 FICO credit risk assessment challenge that surpassed the performance of several black-box machine learning approaches, earning her the FICO Recognition Award.

 Academic Positions